genomicsclass/leanpub/manuscript/eda_with_pca.md

 sex <- factor(ifelse(chryexp<0,"F","M"))
 ```

-### Calculating the PCs
+#### Calculating the PCs

-We have shown how we can compute principal components using
+We have shown how we can compute principal components using:

 ```r